Sherman5A/bath-sudoku-attempt-2/README.md

 ```
 9 must be placed in that empty square.

-This implementation of constraint propogation is enough to solve simple Sudokus as seen in figure 1.
+This implementation of constraint propagation is enough to solve simple Sudokus as seen in figure 1.
 However,
 it encounters difficulty when dealing with harder Sudokus as possibilities for several values per square are introduced.

-Figure 1: very easy sudoku 0
+Figure 1: very easy Sudoku 0

 ```
 [[1 0 4 3 8 2 9 5 6]  [[[1], [7], [4], [3], [8], [2], [9], [5], [6]],